High Stability Mechanical Frequency Sensing beyond the Linear Regime

-With $\fbeta$ reduced, the frequency of interest is the common-mode rejection between the frequencies the two modes involved.
-This subtraction allows us to overcome significant drifts that are fractionally common to the two modes \cite{gavartin2013stabilization, kharbanda2025chip,wang2000temperature} and to set a baseline stability limited by $\fth$, without the need for temperature stabilization via feedback or enclosure of the device (Fig.~\ref{Fig: Setup}(e)).
+With $\fbeta$ reduced, the frequency of interest is the common-mode rejection between the two modes.
+This subtraction suppresses drifts fractionally common to both modes \cite{gavartin2013stabilization, kharbanda2025chip,wang2000temperature} and establishes a baseline stability limited by $\fth$, without temperature control or enclosure of the device (Fig.~\ref{Fig: Setup}(e)).
 We emphasize that the Duffing correction is applicable independently of the common-mode rejection.

 For dual-mode operation, we must consider not only the effect of a given mode's nonlinearity on its own frequency (self-Duffing), but also its effect on the other mode's frequency (cross-Duffing) \cite{westra2010nonlinear}.
 This coupling between mode $i$ and $j$ produces the following Duffing equation of motion for mode $i$, identical to Eq.~\ref{Eq: Duffing EOM} but with a cross term: